8 Must-Do Day Hikes in Queenstown

 |Time:||From the bottom of Tikki Trail to the summit – 7 to 9 hours|

-The trail officially starts from the top of the Tiki Trail.
-To get the start, you must either take the gondola or walk up.
+The trail officially starts from the top of the Tiki Trail (Bob’s Peak).
+To get the start, you must either take the gondola to the top or walk-up.
 The option to either walk or take the gondola makes this hike a little more accessible even to those who don’t hike much.
 Once at the top of the Tiki Trail, you can begin your climb up Ben Lomond to the summit.

 Another great thing about the Ben Lomond trail is you don’t have to hike the entire way to the summit to get amazing views and instead you can choose to only hike to the saddle.